Debris Insurance

 - Some residential properties may require private debris removal for burnt trees, outbuildings under 120 square feet, or other areas not included in the Government-Sponsored Debris Removal Program.

-- Insurance claim funds specified for debris removal can be used to cover those costs.
+- Insurance claim funds specified for debris removal may be able to be used to cover those costs.

 - It is important that you save your receipts for any private debris removal costs.